OSGeo/grass/doc/howto_release.md

 git push upstream $TAG
 ```

-If the job fails, open an issue and see what you can do manually.
+If any of the tag-related jobs fails, open an issue and see what you can do manually
+so that you can continue in the release process.

 ### Create release notes